mboudour/mboudour.github.io/about.md

 ---
 ![](images/IMG-1651.JPG)

-* Currently, Moses Boudourides is Professor of Practice with the [Arizona State University](https://www.asu.edu/) [School of Public Affairs](https://spa.asu.edu/).
+* Currently, Moses Boudourides is Professor of Practice with the [Arizona State University](https://www.asu.edu/) [School of Public Affairs](https://spa.asu.edu/) and also teaching at the [ASU](https://www.asu.edu/) [School of Computing and Augmented Intelligence](https://scai.engineering.asu.edu/).

 * During 2021-22, he was Visiting Associate Professor at [Haverford College](https://www.haverford.edu/) [Department of Computer Science](https://www.haverford.edu/computer-science).